Job Role Summary

 To be eligible for this role, you must:

-- Hold an engineering degree in materials or mechanical engineering, or an equivalent subject.
+- Hold an engineering degree in electrical engineering.

-- Be; be working towards being; or be prepared to work towards being, a Chartered Engineer, as defined by the Engineering Council or equivalent.
+- Be, or be working towards being, a Chartered Engineer, as defined by the Engineering Council or equivalent.

 Candidates should also have demonstrated experience of:

-Candidates who do not hold a degree in mechanical or materials engineering will also be considered where they:
+Candidates who do not hold a degree in electrical engineering will also be considered where they:

-- Have a relevant mechanical engineering qualification at Higher National Diploma level or above
+- Have a relevant electrical maintenance or engineering qualification at Higher National Diploma level or above

-- Can demonstrate on-going professional development / learning over multiple years to the equivalent of degree level
+- Can demonstrate on-going professional development / learning over multiple years, including currently working towards an engineering degree in electrical engineering, or an equivalent subject

 Successful candidates should possess a broad range of personal effectiveness and leadership skills, with the ability to facilitate and influence business decisions in a team environment.